 Most applesauce recipes call for cooking the apples on the stovetop from start to finish.
 But I prefer to start them on the stovetop and then finish them in a hot oven.
 The heat of the oven concentrates the apples’ flavor by drying and caramelizing them slightly.
 Although I’ve suggested a couple of apple varieties, you can use whichever cooking apples are in season where you live.
 Applesauce is so simple to make, it seems silly to even think of buying it.
 And the great thing about making your own is that you can flavor it in interesting ways.–Michael Chiarello

 LC Applesauce Aplenty Note

-We concur with all of Chiarello’s above assertions about appleasauce, including that last one about there being countless ways to fancy it up.
-Although of course there’s nothing wrong with spooning this artisanal applesauce up as-is, nothing wrong at all.
+We concur with all of Chiarello’s above assertions about applesauce, including that last one about there being countless ways to fancy it up.
+Although of course there’s nothing wrong with spooning up this artisanal applesauce as-is.
+Nothing wrong at all.
+(We’ve actually had quite a few batches disappear before they even made it to the fridge like that.)
 But just in case you feel like playing loose and fancy free with this recipe, here are just a few suggestions, both expected and not-so-expected…

 • Slip in an equal amount of agave nectar, maple syrup, or brown sugar in place of the honey.